RRazavi73/PhD-RRazavi-OCT-Denoising/README.md

 There is a review on the non-data-adaptive transforms as a supplimentary section of the paper that can be found on our website and here.

-# A Short Review on Non-data-adaptive Multiscale Transforms, Application to Atomic Representation of OCT Images
+"A Short Review on Non-data-adaptive Multiscale Transforms, Application to Atomic Representation of OCT Images"

 In case of any question please contact us :)